 Under the Asset Sale Agreement for the H.R.
 Milner generating station between the Balancing Pool and ATCO Power Ltd ("ATCO"), which was executed in 2001, the Balancing Pool assumed the liability for the costs of decommissioning the station at the end of operations.
 When the asset was subsequently re-sold to Milner Power Limited Partnership in 2004, the Balancing Pool retained the liability for decommissioning the generating station.
 In 2011, a bilateral agreement was reached with Milner Power Limited Partnership wherein the Balancing Pool's exposure to future decommissioning costs was capped at \$15.0 million.
-As at December 31, 2021, a total of \$4.9 million has been paid for decommissioning the Milner generating site, leaving a balance of \$10.1 million remaining.
-These costs have been discounted at the risk-free rate of 0.76% (2020 - 0.15%).
-At December 31, 2021, the provision decreased by \$0.5 million (2020 - \$1.6 million increase) to reflect a change in the discount rate.
-Expenditures of \$0.2 million were incurred in 2021 (2020 - \$0.4 million).
+On July 6, 2022, the Balancing Pool and Milner Power Limited Partnership amended the bilateral agreement wherein Milner Power Limited Partnership assumed responsibility to decommission the station at the end of operations.
+The Balancing Pool returned the collateral held to Milner Power Limited Partnership including a payment of \$10.1 million representing the balance of the decommissioning obligation.
+At December 31, 2022, the Corporation has no further obligation related to decommissioning H.R.
+Milner generating station.